jhrudden/cs3200-winners-project/README.md

 # CS3200 Final Project Repo
-This repo represents the backend codebase for the Fall 2022 final project of the CS3200 Class at Northeastern University, written by Michael Huang, John Henry Rudden, and Andrew Yuan.
+This repo represents the backend codebase for the Fall 2022 final project of the CS3200 Class at Northeastern University, written by Michael Huang, John Henry Rudden, and Andrew Yuan.\
-Below, you can find out how to setup the project as well as a video highlighting the final application demo.
+Below, you can find out how to setup the project as well as a video highlighting the final application demo.\
+**Project Synposis**\
+Our project is EZBooks, a service where readers, a group of literary curators, and book sellers can find, buy, and organize books all on one site.
+We maintain a database of many books, each with user ratings and comments, as well as lists of book recommendations organized by our curators.\ EZBooks has 3 main functions"
+1. Readers can make lists of books they want to read, and add reviews for books they've read.
+They can also view a list of books suggested to them by curators.
+1. Curators can add new books to the EZBooks database and recommend books to readers.
+1. Sellers can submit new books to the EZBooks database and view trends in the popularity of certain books.

 # Project Video Demo
-Here is a link to a Youtube Video featuring a demo of our project's application.
+Here is a link to a Youtube Video featuring a demo of our project's application.\
 --> [link] <--

-# MySQL + Flask Boilerplate Project
+# Features

-This repo contains a boilerplate setup for spinning up 2 docker containers:
+This repo contains 2 docker containers:
-1. A MySQL 8 container for obvious reasons
+1. A MySQL 8 container
 1. A Python Flask container to implement a REST API

-## How to setup and start the containers
-**Important** - you need Docker Desktop installed

-1. Clone this repository.
-1. Create a file named `db_root_password.txt` in the `secrets/` folder and put inside of it the root password for MySQL.
-1. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the `webapp` user.
-1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
-1. Build the images with `docker compose build`
-1. Start the containers with `docker compose up`.
-To run in detached mode, run `docker compose up -d`.

-## For setting up a Conda Web-Dev environment:

-1. `conda create -n webdev python=3.9`
-1. `conda activate webdev`
-1. `pip install flask flask-mysql flask-restful cryptography flask-login`
+Our API is exposed to the public internet via nGrok.
+A AppSmith Application connects to this API and forms a UI for our project.\
+For more information about this process, please view our demo video above.